radiomicsgroup/SpinFlowSim/examples/tutorial1.md

-# Working with _pipenet_ objects: resolving vascular networks and synthesising dMRI signals
+# _pipenet_ objects: resolving vascular networks and synthesising dMRI signals

 This tutorial shows you how to create vascular networks, and how to use them to synthesise diffusion MRI (dMRI) signals.
 To go through our tutorials, remember that you need:
 - [numpy](https://numpy.org) (developed with version 1.24.2)